 - And lastly, it impacts on their very ability to answer the questions: Who am I?
 Am I normal?
 And where am I going?”

-“This campaign highlights that most parents are doing the right thing and not supplying their underage teens with alcohol.
+“This It’s okay to say nay campaign highlights that most parents are doing the right thing and not supplying their underage teens with alcohol.
 We all remember the first DrinkWise ad with the young man getting the beer out of the fridge for his father, which helped parents understand the influence their behaviour has on their children’s attitudes towards alcohol and the impact their role modelling can have on their kids.
-This new campaign will continue that conversation.
-It will help parents with their internal narrative when it comes to making this decision and reminds them of the important role they play in setting boundaries, being role models and ‘influencers’ in their children’s lives.”
+This campaign helps to continue that conversation.
+It helps parents with their internal narrative when it comes to making this decision and reminds them of the important role they play in setting boundaries, being role models and ‘influencers’ in their children’s lives.”

 Dr Rochford (pictured left) agrees.
 “We know that teenagers want definitive boundaries set around alcohol and we know that the decision to not supply alcohol to underage teenagers in the long-term is the right one for a developing teenager – so it’s best to just say no – or in this case – nay.”